 The 2015 Plan was adopted by the Board of Directors on April 1, 2015, and approved by the Company's stockholders on March 13, 2015.
 The 2015 Plan is not subject to the provisions of the Employee Retirement Income Security Act of 1974 because it is not an "employee benefit plan" as defined in that Act.
 The Plan is not a pension, profit-sharing or stock bonus plan within the meaning of Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code").
-The purpose of this Plan is to promote the interests of the Company by (i) providing directors, officers, employees and consultants of the Company or any of its subsidiaries or other persons as the Board may approve ("Eligible Persons") with greater incentive to further develop and promote the business and financial success of the Company (i) (ii) aligning the interests of participants with those of Company stockholders and (iii) assisting the Company in attracting, retaining and motivating its directors, officers and employees.
+The purpose of this Plan is to promote the interests of the Company by (i) providing directors, officers, employees and consultants of the Company or any of its subsidiaries or other persons as the Board may approve ("Eligible Persons") with greater incentive to further develop and promote the business and financial success of the Company; (ii) aligning the interests of participants with those of Company stockholders and (iii) assisting the Company in attracting, retaining and motivating its directors, officers and employees.
 The 2015 Plan became effective March 13, 2015 and will continue in effect for a term of ten (10) years from the date adopted by the Board, unless terminated earlier by the Board.
 Upon adoption, the Plan initially had one million (1,000,000) common shares of the Company available for issuance under the Plan.
 If any award (or portion thereof) expires or terminates without having been exercised in full or is forfeited to or repurchased by the Company, the number of Common Shares subject to such award will again be available for issuance under the Plan.
-Common Shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award will be for issuance under the Plan.
-The Plan is paid out in cash rather than Common Shares, such cash payment will not result in a reduction in the number of Common Shares available for issuance under the Plan is paid out in cash rather than Common Shares, such cash payment will not result in a reduction in the number of Common Shares available for issuance under
+Common Shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award will become available for future grant under the Plan.
+To the extent an award under the Plan is paid out in cash rather than Common Shares, such cash payment will not result in a reduction in the number of Common Shares available for issuance under the Plan.